smithjd/sql-pet/docs/083-exploring-a-single-table.md

 <p class="caption">(\#fig:Calculate annual sales dollars )Sales Channel Breakdown</p>
 </div>

-Based on annual sales, it looks like there are two businesses represented in the AdventureWorks database that have very different growth profiles.
+It looks like there are two businesses represented in the AdventureWorks database that have very different growth profiles.

 ### Order volume comparison